Hard Credit Search vs. Soft Credit Search: What’s the Difference?

 Or a potential lender may perform a soft search if you simply ask for a quotation (not a formal product application), e.g., on a loan or insurance.
 When making enquiries, be sure to ask if the lender will perform a hard or a soft search of your credit record.

-Most credit cards in the UK let you perform an "eligibility check" which is a soft search to find out if you're likely to be accepted before you apply (at which point they do a hard search).
+The ability to perform soft credit searches has expanded, so nowadays the majority of UK credit cards have an "eligibility check" feature, which is essentially a soft search to find out if you're likely to be accepted before you apply (at which point they do a hard search).
+If you don't "pass" the soft search then you can avoid going through a hard credit search.
+Generally speaking, you'd rather not have a hard search performed unless you're likely to be approved.

 Can Lenders See a Soft Credit Search?